-Now that your “Home” page is done, you can move on to your “About” page.
+Now that your “Home” page is done, you can move on to your “About Me” page.

-I like to keep “About” pages very simple.
+I like to keep “About Me” pages very simple.
 As your site develops, you can start to turn your “About” page into more of a “Start Here” page with links to very specific things you want a new visitor to see.

 For now, all we need is a page that tells the visitor exactly what you can do for them and why you exist.

-A common mistake is to make this page about you.
-The “About” page should really be about your target market.
+A common mistake is to make this page of your website about you.
+The “About Me” page should really be about your target market.
 It’s a chance for you to let a visitor from your target market know that you’re keying in on their pain points, their desires, and their wants and needs.

 After you’ve made that connection, you can talk about yourself to add a little personality and to highlight your proficiency and expertise.

 Whatever you do, though, don’t start out by talking about yourself.
-Use this article to help you create a killer about page.
+Follow this guide on how to create a killer About Me page.